Baza207/LHServer/README.md

 NOTE: This is currently in pre-alpha and not all features are implimented.

 ### Current Features
-• Basic authentication with servers in database,
+• Basic authentication of clients with database,
 • Sending messages from client to server,
 • Broadcasting group chat messages to all autenticated clients,
 • Broadcasting sever messages to clients.